Parx-3DS/Parx-Pas/README.md

 # Parx-Pas FPC usage of Three-DS::Parx-3DS
-if FPC Natives are restless, there is a demos/samples for SALE!
+if FPC Natives are restless, there is demos/samples for SALE!
 Co: Author & Pioneer

 ##The, Southern Canadien Heritage Dictionary :defines: "Pioneer"
 ###As a person who is among the first